chandruxp/evrythng-js-sdk/README.md

 ## Documentation

-For in-depth documentation beyond the one provided here, please have a look at the [Annotated Source Code](https://evrythng.github.io/evrythng-js-sdk).
+For in-depth documentation beyond the one provided here, we encourage you please have a look at the [Annotated Source Code](https://evrythng.github.io/evrythng-js-sdk).

 The [EVRYTHNG API is documented here](https://dev.evrythng.com/documentation/api).

 ## Source Maps

-Source Maps are available, which means that when using the minified version, if a developer opens the Developer Tools, .map files will be downloaded to help the developer debug code using the original version of the code.
+Source Maps are available, which means that when using the minified version, if a developer opens the Developer Tools, .map files will be downloaded to help him debug code using the original uncompressed version of the library.

 ### Size